denis-ev/VivumLab/README.md

 ## Give Support

-Help to fix or extend the code, or join the official 'Contributor' team (Talk to the VivumLab Core team, for more information).
+Help to fix or extend the code, or join the official 'Contributor' team.

+(Talk to the VivumLab Core team, for more information).

 ## [Contributing](CONTRIBUTING.md)